 But obvious does not always mean best.
 Myprotein's pricing can be confusing (inflated RRPs designed to make perpetual sales look bigger), flavour quality is inconsistent across the range, and some people simply want to try something different without paying a premium.
+If you have been buying Impact Whey Protein on autopilot, it is worth checking whether another brand offers better value or higher quality standards for the same money.

 We track prices across 85+ UK protein brands on WheyWise, so we have a clear picture of where the value actually sits.
 Here are five alternatives worth trying — each for a different reason.